y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Jun 05, 2024</time> Eighth session done!
+On to the project.

 - <time>May 29, 2024</time> Seventh session done!

 - <time>May 22, 2024</time> Couldn't make it for the sixth, oh well.